Boeing 747-400: Background

 Following its introduction in 1969, the Boeing 747 became a major success with airlines and the flying public.
-As the world's first wide-body jetliner, the 747 had revolutionized air travel, and cemented its manufacturer's dominance in the passenger aircraft market.
+As the world's first wide-body jetliner, the 747 enabled significantly higher passenger capacities on long-range routes.
+Boeing sold over 1,500 747s across all variants, making it the most-produced wide-body jetliner of its era.
 In 1980, Boeing announced the 747-300, its latest 747 variant featuring greater passenger capacity.
 This was made possible by making a stretched upper deck (SUD), previously an option on the 747-200, a standard feature.
 The SUD was almost twice as long as the original 747 upper deck.
 Besides increased capacity, the 747-300 did not offer any increase in range, nor did it include improvements in flight deck technology or construction materials.
-At the same time, 747s were becoming more costly to operate due to a number of factors, notably conventional flight control systems, three-person flight crews, and fuel costs.
+At the same time, 747s were becoming more costly to operate due to several factors, notably conventional flight control systems, three-person flight crews, and fuel costs.

 In 1982, Boeing introduced a two-crew glass cockpit, new engines, and advanced materials on its 757 and 767 twinjets.
 At the same time, combined sales of the 747-100, −200, −300, and 747SP models (collectively referred to as the 747 "Classics") exceeded 700, but new orders slowed precipitously.
 The introduction of the 747-300 did little to stem the decline, and itself faced potential competition from more modern designs.
 As a result, Boeing began considering a more significant upgrade for its largest passenger jet.

 By early 1984, company officials had identified five development objectives for the latest 747 upgrade: new technologies, an enhanced interior, a 1000 nmi range increase, more efficient engines, and a 10 percent reduction in operating cost.
 In September 1984, Boeing announced development of the newest 747 derivative, the "Advanced Series 300", at the Farnborough Airshow.
 On October 22, 1985, the type was officially launched when Northwest Airlines became the first 747-400 customer, with an order for 10 aircraft.
 Cathay Pacific, KLM, Lufthansa, Singapore Airlines, and British Airways also announced orders several months later, followed by United Airlines, Air France, Malaysia Airlines and Japan Airlines.